philipfong/auto-grocery-delivery/README.md

 * For Windows, type in `SET PW=password123`, hit `ENTER`, then run the commands in step 1
 * For Mac, prepend `PW=password123 ` to the commands in step 1
 3. If you're having trouble on Mac, try to prepend `bundle exec ` to your command

+New option (for Whole Foods): Just set `SAMEDAY=yes`.
+Looks for same-day delivery for up to 4 hours.
+After that time, will expand search to all dates.